oblinger/HookAnchorApp/PRJ/UF_docs/_URF.md

 _
 ### --- Semantic Grounding ---

-[[WET INK:  Pat, URF is really the data-structure part of Uniform which
+{[WET INK:  Pat, URF is really the data-structure part of Uniform which
 	constructs it own semantics directly on top of URF, so:
 	URF
 	TRS (term rewriting with rules and atoms expressed in URH)